baseball_pic (1)

 • Unusual shoulder position—for example, the shoulder may hang down and forward and appear "limp"

-When a shoulder dislocation occurs, some individuals are experienced and might be able to "pop" their shoulder back into place (called a reduction).
-This is a very painful situation to be in and many times a visit to the ER will be required to return the dislocated arm back to its socket.
+When a shoulder dislocation occurs, some individuals are experienced and might be able to “pop” their shoulder back into place (called a reduction).
+This is a very painful situation and attempting to reduce the shoulder should not be attempted.
+Many times a visit to the ER will be required to return the dislocated arm back to its socket.

 Non-Surgical

-Often times, patients who suffer from shoulder instability and shoulder dislocations can begin a structured shoulder physical therapy rehabilitation program using exercises to help strengthen the shoulder joint.
-Physical therapy with ongoing strengthening moves will often help maintain the shoulder in proper position.
-Athletes typically benefit the most from physical therapy for shoulder instability.
+Often times, patients who suffer from shoulder instability and shoulder dislocations can begin a structured physical therapy rehabilitation program using exercises to help strengthen the shoulder joint.
+Physical therapy with ongoing strengthening exercises will often help maintain the shoulder in proper position.
+Athletes typically benefit greatly from physical therapy for shoulder instability.
 Cortisone injections and anti-inflammatory medications are also used to help treat the condition and minimize pain.

 Surgical

-There are surgical options for shoulder instability if therapy is not an option, or if it fails.
+There are surgical options for shoulder instability if physical therapy is not an option, or if it fails to reduce pain and continued dislocations.
 Depending on the cause of the instability, arthroscopic surgery is the most preferred option.
 Dr. Millett also performs open treatment for instability.

 Bankart-Capsulolabral Reconstruction